 How did you get your start as a copywriter and what inspired you to pursue it as a career?

 How much has the role changed since you joined the industry?
-Do you believe the craft has suffered because of these changes?
+Do you think the craft has suffered because of these changes?

 What set of skills do you believe it takes for a copywriter to thrive in the current advertising landscape?